eddymankim/SNWG/_posts/acassel-10.markdown

 ---
-layout: full
+# layout: null
 title: sound
-permalink: /code/acassel-10/
+# permalink: /code/acassel-10/
 author: adrienne
 ---

 This is a primary sketchup of figuring out how to attach sound parameters from Pizzicato.js to shape parameters in T.js.
 I used distortion, a low pass filter, tremolo, a ring modulator, and a stero panner to generate some sounds and made some primitives that I could change accordingly.
 The key functions are J and K to start, lowercase j and k to stop.

 <script deferred type="module">